Elite (video game): Development

 The Elite universe contains eight galaxies, each with 256 planets to explore.
 Due to the limited capabilities of 8-bit computers, these worlds are procedurally generated.
 A single seed number is run through a fixed algorithm the appropriate number of times and creates a sequence of numbers determining each planet's complete composition (position in the galaxy, prices of commodities, and name and local details; text strings are chosen numerically from a lookup table and assembled to produce unique descriptions, such as a planet with "carnivorous arts graduates").
 This means that no extra memory is needed to store the characteristics of each planet, yet each is unique and has fixed properties.
 Each galaxy is also procedurally generated from the first.
 Braben and Bell at first intended to have 2^{48} galaxies, but Acornsoft insisted on a smaller universe to hide the galaxies' mathematical origins.

 However, the use of procedural generation created a few problems.
 There are a number of poorly located systems that can be reached only by galactic hyperspace— these are more than 7 light years from their nearest neighbour, and, being low-tech, are unable to replace the galactic hyperdrive, thus trapping the traveller.
 Braben and Bell also checked that none of the system names were profane - removing an entire galaxy after finding a planet named "Arse".

 The developers did not spend much time playing their creation, and the quality testing was mostly performed by Acornsoft's managing director David Johnson-Davies, who also planned the packaging and marketing campaign at the time.

+The original "Elite" logo was created by Philip Castle.
+Braben said, "The Elite logo took a while to get right.
+The inspiration was a mix of pilot's wings and logo.
+The Griffin thing was Philip Castle's idea."

 The original BBC Micro disk version uses a non-standard disk-format for copy protection.
 This relied on specific OSWORD &7F DFS opcodes in the Intel 8271 floppy-disk controller to directly access the disk, and produce a non-standard sector/track-layout.
 This causes issues for legitimate customers that use the Western Digital 1770 disk-controller (DFS) ROMs from third-party manufacturers such as Watford Electronics.
 Acorn subsequently released alternative versions of the BBC disks that are compatible with the WD1770.
 In addition to this, self-modifying code was used as part of the protection system, created by Rob Northen.
 This BBC disk-copy-protection was also used by Superior Software in its Exile game.